linode/apl-docs/docs/for-ops/console/settings/dns.md

 ---

 :::info
-The DNS section in the Settings will not be visable when the installation is done by Akamai Connected Cloud.
+The DNS section in the Settings will not be visible when the installation is done by Akamai Connected Cloud.
 In this case the DNS configuration is managed by Akamai.
 :::

 ## DNS